theAnalyticalCoder/Chess960/README.md

 Chess evaluations determine approximately how likely white is to win the game.
 At the start stockfish evaluates white as 0.48 using the formula from [this site](https://www.chessprogramming.org/Pawn_Advantage,_Win_Percentage,_and_Elo) which approximately translates to white having a 56% chance of winning (-0.48 would mean black has a 56% chance of winning).
 This formula slightly overestimates whites chances of winning by 0.8% vs empirical data.

-I decided that anything within the range (-0.18,0.18) which give either side a max 52.5% of winning was stasically signifcant enough to warrant being considerend strickly better than the classical set up.
+I decided that anything within the range (-0.18,0.18) which give either side a max of 52.5% chance of winning was stasically signifcant enough to warrant being considerend strickly better than the classical set up.
 I queried stockfish over the 960 differnet setups using the "eval" command.
+There are
-There are 292 setups within the range (-0.18,0.18).
+292 setups within the range (-0.18,0.18).

 Furthermore to measure the number of possible openings I compared the 200 setups at depth 30 "go depth 30". i,e checking the number of valid possible